AK-1612/AgentSentry/README.md

 # AgentSentry

-**Enterprise Governance Sidecar Proxy and Micro-Telemetry Audit Layer for Autonomous Multi-Agent Systems**
+**Enterprise Governance Sidecar Proxy and Micro-Telemetry Audit Layer for Autonomous Multi-Agent Systems.**

 AgentSentry is an enterprise-grade governance sidecar proxy designed to intercept, audit, and enforce compliance across autonomous multi-agent Large Language Model (LLM) workflows (such as audit automation engines, M&A advisory chains, or tax research agents).
 It mitigates non-deterministic model output, enforces micro-financial token budgets, and automatically converts multi-agent execution traces into executive Minto Pyramid briefs for regulatory and leadership review.